surniaulula/wpsso/readme.txt

 	* None
 * *Developer Notes*
 	* Added more debugging messages in the Schema Local Business filter.
-	* Added a check for a Local Business type when adding an origanization property.
+	* Added a check for a Local Business type when adding an organization property.

 **Version 3.44.4 (2017/06/08)**